tsipkens/cmap/README.md

 ---

 This repository contains files for colormaps, mostly compiled from multiple, external sources (see [dedicated section below](#colormap-sources)), with some _custom_ colormaps that are specific to this package.
-The first step in their use is to add the parent folder to the sample project, e.g.,
+After making a copy of the folder locally, the next step in their use is to add the parent folder to the sample project, e.g.,

 ```Matlab
 addpath cmap; % add cmap folder to the MATLAB path